Horizons Children’s Centre Inc. was established in 1976 and was one of four Tot Stops in Winnipeg.

 Horizons Children's Centre is a multi-site child care facility that offers a high quality childcare program for 184 children ages 12 weeks to 5 years.

 Located in the St. James area, Horizons Children's Centre believes in promoting the social, emotional, physical and cognitive development of children.
 Horizons encourages developmentally appropriate early learning and childcare practice, reflects family and community context and encourages meaningful partnerships between each child, their family, and early learning childcare staff.
 Horizons Children's Centre provides an inclusive multicultural environment that includes Early Childhood Educators (ECE's') and Child Care Assistants (CCA's).

 Horizons Children's Centre is a not-for-profit charitable organization which is run by a Board of Directors consisting of family and community members.

-Our centre uses the Manitoba Government Online Child Care Registry.
-Please place your name on the waiting list, please scroll down to find our waitlist application form.
+Our centre uses an internal waitlist.
+To place your name on the waiting list, please scroll down to find our waitlist application form.
 If you would like a specific Horizons location, please select that specific location on the waiting list form and email it to our sites using the addresses provided.

 We are a proud member of the Manitoba Childcare Association.